TTEC-Engage-Digital/alloy-interface/README.md

 This package provides:

-- Auto-configured OpenTelemetry `TracerProvider` with OTLP HTTP exporter.
+- Pre-configured OpenTelemetry `TracerProvider` with an OTLP HTTP exporter.
-- Environment-based configuration for endpoint and service metadata.
+- Environment-based configuration for endpoints and service metadata.
-- Simple API to start and manage trace spans.
+- A simple API to start and manage trace spans.
-- Graceful shutdown of tracing system to flush remaining spans.
+- Graceful shutdown of the tracing system to flush remaining spans.
-- Logging support with structured logs sent to a configurable endpoint.
+- Structured logging support with logs sent to a configurable endpoint.

 ---

 ## 🔧 Configuration

-### 1. This package uses the following environment variables
+### 1. Environment Variables Used by This Package

 | Variable Name           | Default Value                         | Description                                 |
 |-------------------------|---------------------------------------|---------------------------------------------|